Key takeaways

 6. Borrow from friends or family

 Financial challenges and road bumps affect many people, and friends and family will likely understand your challenges the most.
-Asking loved ones to lend you money can be scary, as there’s always the chance it could put a strain on your relationship if you can’t repay it.
-Be open and communicative with whoever is lending you the money, and set up a payment contract to keep you accountable for monthly payments.
+Asking loved ones to lend you money can be scary.
+There’s always the chance it could strain your relationship if you can’t repay it.

-It’s important to know that you aren’t alone when you’re financially struggling.
-Even if family or friends can’t lend you the cash you need directly, they may be able to support you in other ways.
 Ask for help with childcare if you need to take on a temporary second job or side hustle.
 Or maybe they can make extra meals for you so you can reduce your grocery bill in between paychecks.
-Little gestures like this may be enough to get you through a rough money patch.
+Help like this may be enough to get you through a rough money patch.

-7. Borrower against a retirement account
+7. Borrow against a retirement account

 If you have money vested in a retirement account like a 401(k) through your employer, you can borrow against part of the value.
 With a 401(k) loan, you don’t need to qualify based on your credit, and rates are usually very low.
 You have to pay the loan back in five years, and the payment is deducted from each paycheck until it’s paid in full.